CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 The _large_ partition on Mahti is only accessible to projects that have done a [scalability test](../../accounts/how-to-access-mahti-large-partition.md) and shown good utilisation of the resources.
 The partition
-`qc` is only accessible to Grand Challenge projects and has a higher priority.
+`gc` is only accessible to Grand Challenge projects and allows users to run extremely large simulations.